 Between April 2014 and March 2015, 429 patients died waiting for an organ transplant in the UK.
 A further 807 patients were removed from the transplant list as deteriorating health meant that an organ donation would no longer be in the patient’s best interest.
 The lack of donated viable organs has led researchers to try […]

 FRAME carried out a review of mouse models used to study Parkinson’s disease.
 The findings were presented by intern Michelle Maurer from Johannes Gutenberg University of Mainz, Germany.
-Download the slides by clicking here: Parkinsons_Mouse_Presentation Related Posts Developing an animal free liver-toxicity test using 3D printing technology Before a drug can be used in humans, it undergoes […]
+Download the slides by clicking here: Parkinsons_Mouse_Presentation Related Posts Animal free research sheds light on the association between obesity and skeletal muscle loss Researchers at the FRAME Alternatives Laboratory […]

 Many people still seem unsure about the current situation regarding cosmetics testing in the UK.
 FRAME has received several inquiries from people who were given gifts at Christmas that had our logo on the packaging, and have asked if it meant the product was not tested on animals.
 Since early 2013 it has been illegal […]